Max-Zurbriggen/PharoDebugPoints/README.md

 ![Menu](/pictures/debugPointMenuV2.png)

-## Debug Point Features
+## Debug Point Behaviors
+With the exception of Break and Watch all of the behaviors below can be added and combined in any debug point in the manager.

-- Breakpoint: 	Break when the node is reached
+- Break: 	Break when the node is reached
 - Condition:	The debug point is only executed when the condition returns true.
 - Once:		The debug point is deactivated after being executed.
 - Count: 	Count how often a debug point is executed.